SpecFlowOSS/SpecFlowWiki/Install-IDE-Installation.md

-# New Installation options in v1.9!

-SpecFlow IDE integration installation has been changed!
+SpecFlow IDE integration installation has been changed in SpecFlow v1.9!

 Download IDE integration packages depending on the IDE: